WordPress/twentytwentythree/README.md

 **This theme has been merged into the WordPress Core SVN repository, and is no longer maintained on GitHub.**

-**Please report all new bugs of reature requests on Trac: https://core.trac.wordpress.org/newticket.**
+**Please report all new bugs or feature requests on Trac: https://core.trac.wordpress.org/newticket.**

 **Browse open issues: https://core.trac.wordpress.org/search?q=twenty+twenty-three.**